doates625/quat_m/README.md

 # quat_m
-Matlab package for Quaternion arithmetic
+Matlab package for quaternion arithmetic
 Written by Dan Oates (WPI Class of 2020)

 ### Description